 Organisation Opportunities

-Career Fast-tracked
+Career Fast-tra ackad

-Very high visibility to the leadership
+Very high visibility to the leader

-of the company
+1 , , , npany

-Critical projects tagged with senior
+Critical projects tagged with s

-leadership of the company (if during
+leadership of the company (if d

-1 the program the participant's interest
+the program the participant's in

-1 matches with one of the senior
+matches with one of the s

-leaders and a project can be brought
+leaders and a project can be bro ought

-into picture where both of these can
+into picture where both of thes

-work together than the participant is
+work together than the particip

-directly tagged with the senior
+directly tagged with the s

 leader)

-No cross functional stints involved
+No cross functional stints inv olved

-in the program
+ogram

-Functional knowledge depth is
+Functional knowledge dept h is

 aimed at (say for HR:

 2 Compensation, IR, L&D etc.)

-Very high Visibility to leaders
+Very high Visibility to le

-Accelerated career growth; in every
+Accelerated career growth; in

-2 years you move to a different
+2 years you move to a diff ferent

 business or in a different role

 Promotions are linked to the LDP

 Program

-Greater visibility to the Leadership
+Greater visibility to the Leade -

-3 of the company
+npany

-The person who is a part of this
+The person who is a part of

 program might be given an AVP

 role or an upgrade

-Academy Program
+I · · · · · · · · · · · · · · · · · · · ogram

-4 The graduates who become a part of
+The graduates who become a p

-the organization are put through this

-program (selected HiPos) and then
+the organization are put through program (selected HiPos) and

-they go through a one-year
+they go through a one

-certification program at top B
+1 4 p B

-School
+School η D

-(Duration: 1.5-2 years)
+years)

+Greater Visibility to leader

+Better networking; Critical Proj

+The program is directed to

+building additional thoughts

+skills so that you display more

+5 the

+leadership qualities at uic

-Greater Visibility to leadership; Better networking; Critical Projects 5 The program is directed towards building additional thoughts and skills so that you display more leadership qualities at the workplace; No promises being made related to accelerated development 6 BusinessUnitexposureCriticalProjectsHigh visibility to the DivisionalManagers of the respective BU youareapartofNo promises are made regarding thepromotions but role change mayhappen if you perform really well inthis program 7 STRENGTHS Philosophy: As a people leader you are supposed to identify the strengths of your team members, and also what they don't like Cross functional exposure is not a part of this program Financial acumen is something that is developed (only thing that is included as a part of cross-functional exposure) 8 85-90% of the exposure the candidate gets through this program is Experiential Learning (on-the-job) Few Classroom Training modules are also a part of this program Knowledge-Awareness-Skill-Expert: after you go through this program it is hypothesized that you'll gain a skill or expert level Cross-functional exposure may or may not be a part of this program, it depends upon the nature of the project that has been rolled out No promotions linked to this program 9 Networking is highly valued in the organization but they want the candidates to take the initiative.
+leadership qualities at workplace; No promises being

+6 Business Unit exposure Critical Projects High visibility to the Divisional Managers of the respective BU you are a part of No promises are made regarding the promotions but role change may happen if you perform really well in this program 7 STRENGTHS Philosophy: As a people leader you are supposed to identify the strengths of your team members, and also what they don't like Cross functional exposure is not a part of this program Financial acumen is something that is developed (only thing that is included as a part of cross-functional exposure) 8 85-90% of the exposure the candidate gets through this program is Experiential Learning (on-the-job) Few Classroom Training modules are also a part of this program Knowledge-Awareness-Skill-Expert: after you go through this program it is hypothesized that you'll gain a skill or expert level Cross-functional exposure may or may not be a part of this program, it depends upon the nature of the project that has been rolled out No promotions linked to this program 9 Networking is highly valued in the organization but they want the candidates to take the initiative.
 There is no set mechanism in place for interaction to the senior leadership, but they are very open to anyone in the organization approaching them.
-You Drive your own Development: No promises related to the promotion is made to the candidates, if you have gone through this program, hypothesis is that you will showcase the skills you've learnt in the workplace and that will ultimately fast-track your career growth Shell Life: 2 weeks of in-house learning interventions: Made by Harvard 10 No collaboration is done with other universities Cross-functional exposure is need based (some roles may require you to have a holistic understanding of the business; say a Plant Head role) A lot of emphasis is given to On- the-job exposure Very different career paths (the participants are expected to take up critical roles after the program is completed)
+You Drive your own Development: No promises related to the promotion is made to the candidates, if you have gone through this program, hypothesis is that you will showcase the skills you've learnt in the workplace and that will ultimately fast-track your career growth Shell Life: 2 weeks of in-house learning interventions: Made by Harvard 10 No collaboration is done with other universities Cross-functional exposure is need based (some roles may require you to have a holistic understanding of the business; say a Plant Head role) A lot of emphasis is given to On-